jorgebay/concurrent-utils/README.md

 Executes an asynchronous method n number of times, limiting the amount of operations in parallel without blocking.

 Returns a `Task` that is completed when all Tasks are completed or is faulted when any of the Tasks transition to faulted state.

-Suitable for benchmarking asynchronous methods with different concurrency limits.
+Suitable for benchmarking asynchronous methods with different maximum amount of parallel operations.

 **Example**